Deutsche Telekom faces tough call on U.S. mobile exit

-FRANKFURT/PARIS Deutsche Telekom's new boss may soon face a tough decision on whether to try selling the company's U.S. mobile business to Japan's Softbank (9984.T), and risk the cost and disruption of being thwarted by U.S. regulators keen to protect competition.
+FRANKFURT/PARIS, Feb 11 Deutsche Telekom's new boss may soon face a tough decision on whether to try selling the company's U.S. mobile business to Japan's Softbank, and risk the cost and disruption of being thwarted by U.S. regulators keen to protect competition.

-The German group ultimately would like to sell T-Mobile US TMUS.N because it sees its fourth position behind Verizon (VZ.N), AT&T (T.N), and Softbank's Sprint (S.N) as limiting long-term profitability, said people familiar with its thinking.
+The German group ultimately would like to sell T-Mobile US because it sees its fourth position behind Verizon , AT&T, and Softbank's Sprint as limiting long-term profitability, said people familiar with its thinking.

 But new chief executive Tim Hoettges, who took the helm at the start of this year, remains wary of repeating the 2011 fiasco of U.S. regulators blocking the $39 billion sale of T-Mobile US to AT&T, said people close to the company.